Best strategies for implementing a student debt benefits program

 Managing student loan debt is an issue that impacts more than 44 million Americans and has exploded to a national total of more than $1.5 trillion.
 Employers are in a unique position to offer employees help paying down their loans, while also reaping some rewards themselves.

-The rate of companies offering student loan benefits is expected to grow to 32% of all U.S. employees by 2021, Greg Poulin, co-founder and CEO of Goodly, a student loan repayment benefit platform, said at the 2019 Benefits Forum and Expo.
+The rate of companies offering student loan benefits is expected to grow to 32% of all U.S. employees by 2021, Greg Poulin, co-founder and CEO of Goodly, a student loan repayment benefit platform, said at SourceMedia's Benefits Forum and Expo.
 However, currently only 8% of employers offer student loan repayment benefits to workers, according to data from the Society for Human Resource Management, though that number did rise from just 4% in 2018.

 Students loans aren’t just the burden of the millennial and Gen Z generations.
 Baby boomers and Gen Xers too can be impacted by student debt, whether it is from furthering their own educations or by way of helping their children pay for college.